henryiii/semester/README.rst

 Init
 ----

-A package for creating new semester files, such as syllabii, teaching guidelines, schedule handouts.
+A package for creating new semester files, such as syllabi, teaching guidelines, schedule handouts.
 Has an optional GUI.

 .. note:: Coming soon!

 Grades
 ------

-This allows you to grade a set of canvas classes (1 or more) with a powerful gui.
+This allows you to grade a set of canvas classes (1 or more) with a powerful GUI.
 Download the file(s) from Canvas export and then open them with this program (if you open the program without an argument, it will ask you for a file with a GUI).

-Once open, you can drag to set grades and there arer buttons to save files in different formats.
+Once open, you can drag to set grades and there are buttons to save files in different formats.

 Canvas
 ------